Frankie8472/advanced-systems-lab/README.md

 REGISTER_FUNCTION(func_name, "A description about the implementation");
 ```

-CAUTION: Be aware that you cannot name your function the same as another implementation in a different file. the linker won't get/allow it.
+CAUTION: Be aware that you cannot name your function the same as another implementation in a different file.
+The linker is not able to do that right now.

 ### "baseline.cpp" Implementation

 Should be thoroughly verified.
-There's a chance of probabilities degenerating to NaNs if any of the values
-K, N, M or T is too small.
+There's a chance of probabilities degenerating to NaNs if any of the values K, N, M or T are too small.
 This is due to how the model works and nothing to bother about.

 For simplicity reasons and to be able to optimize as best as possible, we assume anyway that K, N, M and T each are at least 4 and divisible by 4, which solves the problem in most to all cases.
 It could only occur if the (random) initialization of the observational data is very unlucky.